VEuPathDB/iedb-epitope-mapping-nextflow/README.md

 > `nextflow run VEuPathDB/antismash-nextflow -with-trace -c <config_file> -r main`
 The `-c <config_file>` is the nextflow.config file, an example can found in the repo directory

+**<p align=left>Input Data</p>**
+Example of input data can be found in the `data` directory with following required files
+* An epitope tab file containing the short epitope sequence from IEDB.
+See example in data/epitopes.tab
+* A file containing sequences for peptide source proteins.
+See example in data/peroepitopesGenpept.fasta

+**<p align=left>Output Data</p>**
+The output of the workflow is an indexfile containing the location of the match peptide, indicating if they are exact matches, match the taxon, and the reference source protein.
+An example can be found in the output folder.

 ***<p align=center>Nextflow workflow diagram</p>***
 ``` mermaid